|Innovation audit and business model diagnostic||5-Day Audit||10000 CAD + tax|

 - Improve conversion by identifying with the customer situation

-The 3-day Sprint depends on the results of the 1-day Sprint, and the specific challenges facing the organization.
+The 3-day Workshop depends on the results of the 1-day Workshop, and the specific challenges facing the organization.
 The content is customized to desired outcomes, e.g. growth, innovation opportunities, product decisions, etc.

 - Engage with customers to learn about their motivations, aspirations and struggles